mcarr823/neds/data/README.md

 This module primarily provides two types of classes: DataSource and Repository classes.

+For more information on what those are and how they should be used, refer to the [documentation](../doc/README.md).

+## Module dependencies

+- :net
+- :common

 ## DataSource classes

 DataSource classes provide data from a single endpoint.